aws/aws-emr-containers-best-practices/content/security/docs/spark/secrets.md

 ### Pod Template

-In the executor podtemplate you should define it as follow to mount the secret.
+In the executor podtemplate you should define it as follows to mount the secret.
 The example below show how you can define it.
 There are few points that are important to mount the secret:

 - `secretProviderClass`: this should have the same name as the one define above.
 In this case it is `mysql-spark-secret`.